flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - The throttle hand remains on the thrust levers until reaching V~1~ to be able to quickly abort the start.
 Remove the hand from the thrust levers at V~1~ to avoid accidentally aborting after V~1~.

-- At V~R~ gently pull back on the Sidestick and try to get a 10-15° climb angle.
+- At V~R~ gently pull back on the sidestick and try to get a 10-15° climb angle.
 Use the green horizontal flight director line as reference.

     ![V~1~](../assets/takeoff-climb-cruise/V1.png "Speedtape with V~1~ marker"){ width=360 }